-Shelby McDaniel is known as one of the nation’s top coaches for people struggling with compulsive eating behaviors, disordered eating, former eating disorders, and lifelong food and weight struggles.
+Shelby McDaniel is founder of the Diet Freedom™ programs and a leading voice for men and women in the U.S. and abroad struggling with compulsive eating behaviors, disordered eating, former eating disorders, and lifelong food and weight struggles.

-Her 17 years in the fitness industry, 13 years of coaching, and extensive educational background gives her specific skill sets to create long term transformations for every common and uncommon food and body struggle.
+Her 20 years in the fitness industry, 15 + years of coaching, and extensive educational background gives her outlier experience to create long term transformations for every common and uncommon food and body struggle.

 Institute for the Psychology of Eating

 Am I Hungry?® Licensed Mindful Eating Facilitator